• Home

 “As powerful as AI will become, AI can’t climb a ladder to change the batteries in your smoke detector,” Ellison added.
 “It can’t change your furnace filter; it can’t clean your dryer vent; it can’t repair a hole on your roof.”

 That urgency is underscored by a growing labor gap.
-The Associated Builders and Contractors estimates the U.S. will need roughly 350,000 additional workers in 2026 to meet demand for construction services alone—a figure that rises to 456,000 in 2027.
+The Associated Builders and Contractors trade association estimates the U.S. will need roughly 350,000 additional workers in 2026 to meet demand for construction services alone—a figure that rises to 456,000 in 2027.
 Electricians, plumbers, and carpenters are facing similarly steep shortages.
 While demand is strong and wages are rising, the training pipeline hasn’t kept pace.

-The college-skilled trades divide was a personal one for Lowe’s CEO
+The college/skilled-trades divide was a personal one for Lowe’s CEO

 For Ellison, the shifting dynamics of the workforce is deeply personal.

-“I was taught growing up that it was important for me to go to college because that was the way I could achieve the American dream,” he said.
+“I was taught growing up that it was important for me to go to college because that was the way I could achieve the American Dream,” he said.

 Ellison went on to earn a business degree from the University of Memphis and an MBA from Emory University.
 His brother took a different route, attending vocational school and building a career as a welder.
 But for too long, Ellison added, careers like his brother’s have been treated as second-tier options.